A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 Basic DBS Check for Schools

 A Basic DBS check can be requested by anyone for any position without any restrictions.
-However, when doing DBS checks for schools, it is unlikely to be appropriate, especially when working regularly at the school.
+However, when doing a DBS check for schools, it is unlikely to be appropriate, especially when working regularly at the school.
 In such cases, an Enhanced DBS check (possibly with Barred Lists) should be requested.

 Standard DBS Check for Schools